luxonauta/printElements/README.md

 ## Features

-- Select specific HTML tags for printing;
+- Select specific HTML tags within a specified container for printing;
-- Exclude elements with a designated class from the print output.
+- Exclude elements with a designated class from the print output;
+- Handles dynamic DOM environments by ensuring the print operation is only executed when the DOM is fully accessible;
+- Provides flexibility with configurable delay options to manage different rendering times.

 ## Quick Start